Last updated : 9th November 2014

 Bodie: "Yeah, well since when did you?!"

-Mather, dicovering the cell in which Coogan died being given a fresh lick of paint: "Stop that!
+Mather, discovering the cell in which Coogan died being given a fresh lick of paint: "Stop that!
 I thought you might try to do something like this!"

 Cowley: "Do what?"